neudesic/learning-github-copilot/docs/5-devops-with-copilot.md

 1. In Visual Studio Code, navigate to the `samples/eshop` folder.
 2. Open the Copilot Chat using the command shortcut (`Ctrl+Alt+I`).
 Keep the `Claude 3.5 Sonnet (Preview)` model selected.
-3. In Chat view, type "@azure how can you help with Azure?" or similar prompt and press Enter.
+3. In Chat view, type `@azure how can you help with Azure?` or similar prompt and press Enter.
   GitHub will response with a sample list of the services it can help with.
-4. Next, type "@azure which subscriptions I can use?" and press Enter.
+4. Next, type `@azure which subscriptions I can use?` and press Enter.
   The assistant will reply with available subscriptions, if any.
-5. Next, type "@azure can you create the files I need to deploy this solution?" and press Enter.
+5. Next, type `@azure can you create the files I need to deploy this solution?` and press Enter.
   The Assistant will suggest requested files, such as .bicep file for AKS cluster and manifests for deployments and services, as well as the steps to deploy them.
 6. Review the files and suggested steps.